deejaygraham/deejaygraham.github.io/_posts/2018-12-05-test-driving-poweshell-with-pester.md

 ```

 ### Refactoring

-We can have multiple describe blocks or collapse into one describe with multiple context blocks
+We can have multiple describe blocks and multiple It blocks or collapse into one describe with multiple context blocks

 ```powershell